guettli/programming-guidelines/README.md

     ### old way
 ```

-I like the "via code" way, because this simplifies your CI/CD.
+I like the "via code" way because this simplifies your CI/CD.
 You only have one current version which gets deployed to all places.
-Of course this gets a bit more difficult if your change requires a database schema update.
+Of course, this gets a bit more difficult if your change requires a database schema update.

-### Less conditions, less code, less bugs
+### fewer conditions, less code, fewer bugs

-I don't know if this is a fake or real, but I guess it is true.
+I don't know if this is fake or real, but I guess it is true.
 In [this article from a former Oracle developer](https://news.ycombinator.com/item?id=18442941)
-you can read the reason why developing on the huge code base is hard.
-It is not the size, it is the amount of flags.
+you can read the reason why developing on the huge codebase is hard.
+It is not the size, it is the number of flags.

-Flags are nice, but they introduce compexity.
+Flags are nice, but they introduce complexity.
 Every flag is a condition.
 It changes the environment and the simple Input-Processing-Output method
-does not work any more.
+does not work anymore.
 You have the explicit input and the indirect input from the environment.

 If you can avoid conditions, then do it.
 Conditionless is the goal.